MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/Builder Contracts Testnet Guide.md

 ## Get Pool Id
 After the pool is deployed, you will need to obtain the pool ID to allow users to deposit MOR.
 Follow these steps:
-- go to the Arbitrum Sepolia [Builders Contract](https://sepolia.arbiscan.io/address/0x649b24d0b6f5a4c3852fd4c0dd91308902e5fe8a#readProxyContract ) contract;
+- go to the Arbitrum Sepolia [Builders](https://sepolia.arbiscan.io/address/0x649b24d0b6f5a4c3852fd4c0dd91308902e5fe8a#readProxyContract ) contract;
 - open the **"Contract"** tab, then the **"Read as Proxy"** tab;
 - find and select the `11.getPoolId` function;
 - input the name of your pool under `builderPoolName_ (string)` field;